manuelmpouras/sn/README.txt

 First of all please create your free account if github, if you do not have one yet.

   join                  Join our CoolNetwork,
-                        clones it in your curent directory
+                        clones it in your current directory
                         and registers you with your github's account.